Qovery/documentation/website/docs/using-qovery/deployment/image-mirroring.md

 Given this isolation mechanism, if the same application is cloned (via the [clone][docs.using-qovery.configuration.environment#clone-environment] or [preview environment][docs.using-qovery.configuration.environment#preview-environment] feature), Qovery will re-build the application since the environment variables have changed (the ones at environment level).

-## Application deployed from a contianer registry
+## Application deployed from a container registry

 The Qovery behaviour in this case will depend on the chosen [mirroring mode][docs.using-qovery.configuration.cluster-advanced-settings#image-registry] within the cluster advanced settings.